Latest Color Techniques Used By Your Stylist

 Balayage Vs. Highlights Vs. Ombre: What's The Difference?

-From drip dye to babylights, it’s easy to get caught up in the latest trendy hair color techniques.
-While some techniques are passing fads, there are a few that have managed to stand the test of time.
-Case in point?
-Balayage, highlights, and ombre—three hair color techniques that are consistently in style.
+From dip dye to babylights, it’s easy to get caught up in the latest trendy hair color techniques.
+While some are just fads, there are a few that have managed to stand the test of time.
+Case in point: balayage, highlights, and ombre—three hair color techniques that are consistently in style.

-Everywhere you look someone is rocking balayage, highlighted, or ombre locks and sometimes the looks begin to blend together.
-Your fave celebs hair looks like it’s been highlighted—but it could be balayage—or is it actually ombre?
+Everywhere you look someone is slaying balayage, highlights, or ombre locks and sometimes the looks begin to blend together.
+Your fave celeb’s dark brown hair looks like it’s been highlighted—but it could be balayage...or is it actually ombre?

-If you’re not sure how to tell the difference between balayage vs. highlights vs. ombre, you’re not alone.
+If you’re not sure how to tell the difference when it comes to balayage vs. highlights vs. ombre, you’re not alone.
 Thankfully, L’Oréal Professionnel brand ambassador and stylist Min Kim is here to put an end to that.
 She’s breaking down what defines each technique, the major difference between the three, and who should opt for which color service.

-What are the significant differences between balayage, highlights, and ombre?
+What’s the difference between balayage, highlights, and ombre?

-Kim says the major difference between each technique is how the color is applied to achieve the desired final look.
+Kim says the major difference between each technique is how the stylist applies the color to achieve the desired final look.

-The balayage technique is often combined with ombre, but there are still a few subtle differences between the application.
+The balayage technique is often combined with ombre, but there are still a few subtle differences between the application techniques.